jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Oct 23 is: 827.0
+>The average increase in reported cases for the seven days ending on Oct 30 is: 916.0
 >
->The last time cases per day were this high was Oct 05 2023: 18 days prior.
+>The last time cases per day were this high was Oct 29 2023: 1 day prior.
 >
->The seven day average then was: 839 cases.
+>The seven day average then was: 928 cases.

 >
->The last time cases per day was lower than this was Oct 22 2023: 1 day prior.
+>The last time cases per day was lower than this was Oct 25 2023: 5 days prior.
 >
->The seven day average then was: 820 cases.
+>The seven day average then was: 911 cases.
 >
 >The lowest 7 day average reported cases per day in the last three weeks was on Oct 11 2023.
 >
->This was 12 days prior.
-The average was 697 cases per day.
+>This was 19 days prior.
+The average was 701 cases per day.
 >
->The 7 day average case rate on Oct 23 is an increase of 18.7 percent with respect to that minimum.
+>The 7 day average case rate on Oct 30 is an increase of 30.7 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Oct 23 is: 21
+>The average increase in hospitalizations per day for the seven days ending on Oct 30 is: 25
 >
->Oct 23 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>The lowest 7 day average reported hospitalizations per day in the last three weeks was on Oct 12 2023.
+>
+>This was 18 days prior.
+The average was 24 hospitalizations per day.
+>
+>The current 7 day average hospitalization rate is an increase of 4.2 percent with respect to then.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)